Finding Background Information

 - TRADE PUBLICATIONS - Consumer Marketing

-Because of their up-to-date information, articles from popular and general interest periodical publications make great resources for choosing topics.
+Because of their up-to-date information, articles from newspapers, and popular and general interest periodical publications make great resources for choosing topics.
 However, scholarly or peer-reviewed journals, because they often require specialized knowledge or vocabulary, should not be used for selecting topics and instead used later in the research process when you have established a better understanding of your topic.